-Heart Healthy oils found in Omega-3s benefit hearts in many ways including lower blood pressure, stabilized heart rate, clot formation reduction, inflammation protection and prevention of arrhythmias.
+Heart healthy oils found in Omega-3s benefit the heart in many ways including lowered blood pressure, stabilized heart rate, clot formation reduction, inflammation protection and prevention of arrhythmias.

 Omega-3s seem to have a stabilizing effect on

 the heart.
 They can lower heart rate and

 reduce the risk of life-threatening arrhythmias or abnormal heart rhythms.
 Omega-3 fatty acids enter the cell membrane,

 making communication between cells fluid and effortless.
 There’s strong evidence that Omega-3s assist in lowering blood pressure.
 In addition, Omega-3 fatty acids inhibit the growth of arterial

 A person's total amount of Omega-3 fatty acids should

 be 1200mg daily, consisting approximately 580-600mg of eicosapentaenoic acid